 - If you have a vascular malformation, you may need open surgery or endovascular surgery.

-- If you have a trigeminal neuralgia, you may need to take pain medicine.
+- If you have trigeminal neuralgia, you may need to take pain medicine.

-- If you have a pituitary tumor, you might need hormonal replacement.
+- If you have a pituitary tumor, you might need hormone replacement medicines.

 When to Call the Doctor

 Call your doctor if you have:

 - Redness, drainage, or worsening pain at the spot where the pins or anchors were placed